 - 2. Introduction to R Programming

-In this R programming tutorial, we are going to learn what is R statistics, introduction to R, how to learn R as data analytics tool, various R software editors like RGui and R Studio and their components, how to develop R scripts, how to perform simple R operations in R and how to execute the developed scripts in R project with examples.
-We will also learn R introduction with Mathematical operations in R, R vectors and how to save the workspace in this R tutorial to learn R programming language.
+In this R programming tutorial, we are going to learn what is R statistics, introduction to R, various R software editors like RGui and R Studio and their components.
+We will also learn R Features, Applications of R programming, how to develop R scripts with the help of examples.

 2. Introduction to R Programming